 Raisi and his family were also rewarded after he became first deputy to Iran's chief justice.
 In 2005, Iran's Supreme Leader named his father-in-law, Ayatollah Alamolhoda, as the Friday prayer leader of Mashhad.
-This was a plum assignment, given Khamenei's birth in Mashhad.
+This was a significant assignment, given Mashhad was Khamenei's place of birth.
 Raisi himself became a member of the Assembly of Experts, which is constitutionally vested with the selection and supervision of the Supreme Leader, in 2006.
 Soon after, in 2007, capitalizing on the platform that Khamenei had given him as a Friday prayer leader, Alamolhoda became a member of the Assembly of Experts.

-In 2012, Raisi became the recipient of additional positions, which further boosted his stock in Tehran.
-That year, he was named the prosecutor-general of the Special Court for the Clergy-a position in which he remains to this day.
+In 2012, Raisi was appointed to additional positions, which further boosted his stock in Tehran.
+That year, he was named the prosecutor-general of the Special Court for the Clergy-a position he continues to hold.
 Alumni of this post included powerful figures from the regime-including three onetime intelligence ministers: Ali Fallahian, Mohammad Reyshahri, and Gholamhossein Mohseni Ejei.

-Raisi lasted in the role of first deputy chief justice until 2014, and after became attorney general of Iran, another position in the judiciary.
+Raisi retained the role of first deputy chief justice until 2014, after which he became attorney general of Iran, another important position within the judiciary.
 Once again, Raisi found himself in the same circle of clerics who had occupied positions of consequence both in the intelligence and judicial communities.
 In fact, both Mohammad Reyshahri and Gholamhossein Mohseni Ejei were Raisi's predecessors as attorney general in addition to prosecutor-general of the Special Court for the Clergy.
-Raisi came to the position having previously served as a provincial and municipal prosecutor.
-He had served on the national level at GIO and as a deputy chief justice.
-But the public had never before seen him as a national prosecutor.
+Despite his earlier positions, the public had never before seen him as a national prosecutor.
 During his tenure, Raisi generated headlines by vowing to take legal action against Saudi Arabia for a stampede during the annual hajj.
-He Called it a crime and accused Saudi Arabia of blocking a road used by pilgrims for the use of a royal motorcade.
+He called it a crime and accused Saudi Arabia of blocking a road used by pilgrims for the use of a royal motorcade.

-During his time as attorney general, Raisi also began speaking at symbolically important events for the regime, thus boosting his visibility.
+During his time as attorney general, Raisi also began speaking at symbolically significant events for the regime, thus boosting his visibility.
 For instance, in 2015, he spoke on Aban 13, which marks the anniversary of the seizure of the U.S. embassy in 1979, where marchers traveled from the University of Tehran to the site of the former U.S. embassy.
 In 2016, he gave a speech during the Fajr ceremonies, which mark the anniversary of the Islamic Revolution.
 Raisi was scheduled as the first speaker that year at Khomeini's mausoleum.
 Again, this was an important event for Raisi as he ascended the ladder of power.